andredestro/dotfiles/README.md

 # andre's dotfiles

-> Config files and installs some softwares
+> Config files and installs some apps

 ## Installation